Diti2009/Basic-Car-MaintenanceHacktoberfest-accepted/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+  Being disrespectful to people in any way will not be tolerated an be made an important note about.

 Examples of unacceptable behavior include: